teusH/MySense/README.md

 * free availability  of the data
 * free availability of all software (GPLV4 license)

+## Discussion
+MySense supports calibration of every single sensor.
+Sensor values will differ between the sensors within a branche and between branches.
+Correlation software is included.
+Advised is to calibrate the sensors regularly for a test period of several days (conditions should vary in the test period).

+Dust measurements are done by counting the particles.
+The most common dust sensor is the Nova SDS011.
+The Plantower PMS7003 is however 1/3 in size and counts more classes of particles as well provides also the raw values.
+Both have a fan and laser which are powered off in idle state.
+Dust measurments are influenced by humidity.
+A correction algorithm to enable to compare the dust measurements with reference sensor equipment (e.g. BAM1020) is in beta test (April 2018).

 <div style='vertical-align: top; clear: both'>
 <figure>
 <img src="images/MySense-kit-1.png" align=left height=200>